Oculoplastic Reconstructive and Cosmetic Surgery

 - Evisceration is the surgical removal of the contents of the eye, leaving the white part of the eye (the sclera) and the eye muscles intact.

 - Dacryocystorhinostomy (DCR) is a procedure that restores tear flow into the nose from the lacrimal sac when a duct becomes blocked.
-DCR commonly causes watering of the eye, discharge of mucous, irritation, and eyelid swelling.View Video
+DCR commonly causes watering of the eye, discharge of mucus, irritation, and eyelid swelling.View Video

 - Ptosis is better known as a droopy eyelid.
 When the muscle responsible for raising the eyelid is weak or damaged, it can cause ptosis.View Video